lighttransport/tinyusdz/examples/openglviewer/README.md

 * [x] Embed shader codes to C++ source code.
 * [ ] GeomSubset(per-face material)
+  * per-face material shading support may take time.
+Use raytraced viewer(../sdlviewer) for a while if you want to visualize GeomSubset
 * [ ] Bump/normal mapping
   * Need to compute tangent basis
 * [ ] UDIM texturing